The Human Footprint

 These organisms share a common threat: human impact, usually in the form of habitat destruction, eradication efforts, overharvesting, and the introduction of invasive species.
 Though conservationists have long been concerned about the impact of human activity, a lack of quantifiable data has historically hampered efforts to achieve conservation goals.

-“I’m convinced that we’re in a weird paradox,” said Marc Levy, co-project scientist at the Socioeconomic Data and Applications Center (SEDAC) at Columbia University.
+“I’m convinced that we’re in a weird paradox,” said Marc Levy, co-project scientist at NASA's Socioeconomic Data and Applications Center (SEDAC) at Columbia University.
 “The international community has finally started taking sustainable development seriously, but now ecosystem preservation is fading into the background.
 While we’ve had clear, quantitative targets set for poverty reduction, literacy, and health care, biodiversity benchmarks have been very vague.”

 Now, Sanderson, Levy, and collaborators have taken an important step in resolving that vagueness.
 They have produced two complementary global maps: The Human Footprint and The Last of the Wild.